fijam/md-rec/README.md

 ### First time setup

-1. Install a supported music player along with the [beefweb](https://github.com/hyperblast/beefweb) plugin on your PC.
+1. Install a music player with the [beefweb](https://github.com/hyperblast/beefweb) plugin on your PC.
 Enable remote access in the plugin options.
-2. Connect Raspberry Pi to your local network.
-(Additional steps for boards without WiFi like Pi Zero.)
+2. Connect Raspberry Pi to your local network. ([Additional steps for boards without WiFi like Pi Zero.](https://github.com/fijam/md-rec/wiki/Networking-with-Windows-over-USB))
 3. Log in to Raspberry Pi and create a settings file with `./configurator.py`

-### Recording a MD
+### Recording a MiniDisc

 1. Connect your PC audio output (toslink or analog) to the input on the MD recorder
 2. Connect the interface circuit to the remote connector on the MD recorder